 Historical examination of a designed topic of special and/or current interest and importance, which is generally not covered in regularly offered courses by the department.

 Prerequisites: Applicable survey courses and permission of instructor.

-HIS 4498 Honors-Independent Study (1 to 3 credit hours) Advanced research and study for outstanding students in their major field.
+HIS 4498 Honors-Independent Study (1 to 3 credit hours)

+Advanced research and study for outstanding students in their major field.
 Culminates in report to a departmental committee that includes invited faculty members in related fields.

 Prerequisite: Senior level and 3.5 overall grade point average.
-Permission of guiding professor and approval of department chảir and the dean of arts and sciences.
+Permission of guiding professor and approval of department chair and the dean of arts and sciences.
 A written request must be submitted to the department chair at least six weeks in advance of the semester the research is to be undertaken.

-HIS 4499 Internship in History (1 to 3 credit hours) Supervised work in an agency that can provide practical experience in the field of study.
+HIS 4499 Internship in History (1-3 credit hours)

+Supervised work in an agency that can provide practical experience in the field of study.
 Prerequisites: senior standing, at least 2.5 GPA, 12 hours in upper-division courses in the field, and permission of supervising instructor, department chair and/or dean.
+Course may be repeated for credit with permission of instructor.